-The extreme sensitivity to disapproval combined with feeling like people will or do think you are incompetent or uncool makes for some excessive anxiety for the (more than) 1/3 of ADHDers who have an additional social anxiety.
+The extreme sensitivity to disapproval combined with feeling like people think you are incompetent makes for some excessive anxiety.
+Over 1/3 of ADHDers have an additional social anxiety.

 When that last one happens, it can get awkward.
 Like the time I was hanging out with someone and she laughed.
-Her laugh was so unique and without thinking, I tried to laugh the same way she did just to see if I could.
+Her laugh was so unique and without thinking, I tried to laugh the same way, just to see if I could.

 This list is by no means comprehensive.

 These are just the symptoms I’ve experienced and others I’ve talked to have experienced with ADHD.

 I may have even forgotten a few (ADHD here, remember? 😂).